-The ILoveN2.co.uk website is owned by East Finchley Festival CIC and managed with and behalf of East Finchley Neighbourhood Support.
+The ILoveN2.co.uk website is owned by East Finchley Festival CIC and run by East Finchley Neighbourhood Support in collaboration with N2United.

 This policy aims to inform you of your rights and our obligations in relation to your personal data and sets out how East Finchley Neighbourhood Support (EFNS) uses and protects any information that you provide when using our website or if you contact us by phone or email.

 This policy applies to East Finchley Neighbourhood Support and its subsidiaries –

 N2 Food Project, EFNS Shopping Partners, EFNS Helpline and any other support services run under the auspices of East Finchley Neighbourhood Support.